dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/tableau.md

 - Writing Custom SQL / Initial SQL
 - Table Extensions
 - Cross-Database Joins
-- All functions in Analysis --> Create Calculated Field
+- Some functions in Analysis --> Create Calculated Field
 - Filtering on a Date Part time dimension for a Cumulative metric type
 - Changing your date dimension to use "Week Number"